Investing & Passive Income8 min read

 What Is Compound Interest and Why Is It So Powerful?

-There’s a reason Albert Einstein allegedly called compound interest the “eighth wonder of the world.”
-It’s one of the most powerful forces in personal finance — capable of turning modest, consistent contributions into significant long-term wealth.
+Albert Einstein allegedly called compound interest the "eighth wonder of the world."
+Whether he actually said it is debatable - the point isn't.
+Compounding is the single most powerful force in personal finance, capable of turning modest, consistent contributions into real long-term wealth.
+And unlike most powerful things in finance, it requires almost nothing from you except patience.

 What Is Compound Interest?

-Compound interest is the interest you earn on both your initial investment and on the interest that investment has already earned.
+Compound interest is interest you earn on both your original investment and on the interest that investment has already earned.

 Example: